Steven Milloy: Career

-Most of the initial funding for this 'greenwash' lobby group came from Occidental Petroleum and other oil companies.
-Milloy styled himself as the National Environmental Policy Institute's Director of Science Policy Studies.
-NEPI's publication, Science-Based Risk Assessment: A Key to the Superfund Puzzle, says: "Sound science and more accurate risk assessments can significantly reduce the costs of remediation, while reducing real health risks when they are found. ...
-Milloy of the NEPI suggests that the costs of cleanups would fall by 60 percent if the program focused more directly on risk when identifying the appropriate remedies."

-At the same time, Milloy was working through Philip Morris's specialist-science/PR company APCO & Associates, but was relegated to working behind the scenes as a contact for the newly formed TASSC, and on developing a new electronic-mail/computer business venture known as "Issues Watch" for APCO.
-APCO formally established TASSC on October 1, 1993.
-The budget for the first full year of operation was $365,411.

 By 1994, according to his website, Milloy was project leader of the Regulatory Impact Analysis Project, Inc. for the U.S. Department of Energy.
 The Cato Institute, where he was listed as an adjunct scholar, published his work from 1995 to 2005.
-Milloy began his opposition to what he called "junk science" as president of the Environmental Policy Analysis Network in 1996.

-Milloy's employment by the EOP Group Inc. (major lobbyists) dates back to before 1995, and it includes a record of lobbying on behalf of the Fort Howard Corporation, the International Food Additives Council, Monsanto Co. and Edison Electrics.
+Milloy's employment by the EOP Group Inc. dates back to before 1995, and it includes a record of lobbying on behalf of the Fort Howard Corporation, the International Food Additives Council, Monsanto Co. and Edison Electrics.
 The Competitive Enterprise Institute also proposed to Philip Morris that Milloy and his partners Michael Gough and Michael Fumento should be used to attack the FDA through reports to the House and Senate on risk Management reform.

-In March 1997, Milloy moved from the backroom to become president of The Advancement of Sound Science Coalition (TASSC) [Established under Gov. Garrey Carruthers of New Mexico by Philip Morris], which later became The Advancement of Sound Science Center.
+In March 1997, Milloy moved from the backroom to become the director of The Advancement of Sound Science Coalition (TASSC), which later became The Advancement of Sound Science Center.